As otherwordly as pro riders may seem, they’re only human and are just as prone to acts of stupidity as the rest of us, as CW found out...

 And it’s this feeling that raises niggling, awkward questions in our minds: How the hell do they do that?
 What’s the real difference between them and me?
 Do they ever get it wrong and make mistakes?

-Inspired by Phil Gaimon’s new book Ask a Pro, we have done just that: sought out some of the world’s best riders and asked those ‘gut instinct’ questions — no matter how awkward or embarrassing…
+Inspired by Phil Gaimon’s book Ask a Pro, we have done just that: sought out some of the world’s best riders and asked those ‘gut instinct’ questions — no matter how awkward or embarrassing…

 US pro rider 2009-2016, latterly with Cannondale-Drapac